marcov64/Lsd/Readme.txt

 LSDROOT environment variable: for special installations, like multiple LSD versions in the same machine, it is possible to set a system-level environment variable named LSDROOT pointing to the directory where the version of LSD to be used is located.
 Please note that LSD installer does not create or update this variable.
 If LSDROOT is set to an invalid (non-LSD) directory, LSD will not work.

+Pre-compiled code: to speed-up compilation, LSD comes with already compiled code that may not work with your specific model.
+You can disable the use of pre-compiled code on a model basis, by adding/changing to the line "PRECOMPILED=false" to the "Model Options..." in the menu "Model", and recompiling the model.

 For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br